 If you experience poor or no smoke output when the smoke unit is on and has fluid, check the wick to see if it has become hard, blackened, and unabsorbent around the heating element.
-Remove the body.
+Remove the body as shown on page 33.
 Remove the smoke unit inspection cover from the locomotive's body.
 After removing the chassis and inspection cover screws, lift the inspection plate away and inspect the wick.
 If it is darkly discolored and hard, it should be replaced.
 When priming new wick add 40 drops.